alekssro/home-lab/README.md

 ### ⛵ Installing k3s with Ansible

-📍 Here we will be running a Ansible Playbook to install [k3s](https://k3s.io/) with [this](https://galaxy.ansible.com/xanmanning/k3s) wonderful k3s Ansible galaxy role.
-After completion, Ansible will drop a `kubeconfig` in `./provision/kubeconfig` for use with interacting with your cluster with `kubectl`.
+📍 Here we will be running an Ansible Playbook to install [k3s](https://k3s.io/) with [this](https://galaxy.ansible.com/xanmanning/k3s) wonderful k3s Ansible galaxy role.
+After completion, Ansible will drop a `kubeconfig` in `./provision/kubeconfig` for interacting with your cluster via `kubectl`.

 ☢️ If you run into problems, you can run `task ansible:nuke` to destroy the k3s cluster and start over.